Amine-bc/Web-Project-MVC/Buidling.md

 o Affiche des services de conseil et de formation disponibles pour les membres dans divers domaines.
 ---

+# Things that I passed and missed and need to add
+- change content of news in db.
+- go to ui home screen and add the effect of zoom on cards of events center them
+- add zoom effect on page events
+- add address and number to form, and add to model
+- change diapo
+- solve the issue of ( post file is big in size ) in register form
+- databse content in french please

+---

 # Done
 - the page news and the db that puts all the news
   - we need to create a simple data base for news